PatrickBaus/pyAsyncFluke5440B/README.md

 ```python
    async def get_separator()
 ```
-Returns the separator used by the instrument to separate multiple queries .
+Returns the separator used by the instrument to separate multiple queries.

 ___Returns___
 * [[SeparatorType](#separatortype)] : The type of terminator used.